Architecttheday/njmonDashboards/README.md

 * Store the data in influxdb
 * Visualize the data with Grafana

-Then you can find here some nice dashbords to visualize tha data.
+Then you can find here some nice dashbords to visualize the data.